 An application

-Consider the aircraft landing problem at an airport, where the air traffic control tries to prioritize the landing of aircrafts based on various factors quantified by a priority value.
-Aircrafts with higher priority land earlier.
-For instance, an aircraft which is already low and very close will have a high priority.
-Consider the scenario shown in the figure, where aircrafts with different priority values seek landing permission.
-These priorities are inserted into a priority queue implemented as a MAX-Heap.
-Then an aircraft arrives seeking emergency landing.
-It has the priority value 13 which is the maximum.
+Consider an aircraft landing problem at an airport, where the air traffic control tries to prioritize the landing of aircraft based on various factors quantified by a priority value.
+Aircraft with higher priority land earlier.
+For instance, an airplane that is already low and very close will have a high priority.
+Consider the scenario shown in the figure, where aircraft with different priority values seek landing permission.
+These priorities are inserted into a priority queue implemented as a MAX-heap.
+Then an aircraft arrives seeking an emergency landing.
+It has the priority value 13, which is the maximum.
 The priority queue returns this value for the extractMax operation.
 These operations are executed using our heap implementation as follows:

 H=Heap()